who was chanakya

 Who was Chanakya?
 Chanakya was a wise teacher, a thinker, and even an advisor to Chandragupta Maurya.
 He is often known as Kautilya or Vishnugupta, credited with writing the Arthashastra, an ancient Indian treatise on governance dating from the 4th century BCE to the 3rd century CE.
 Considered the pioneer of Indian classical political economy, his work laid the foundation for classical economics.
 Lost after the Gupta Empire’s decline in the 6th century CE, his writings resurfaced in the early 20th century.

 Who Was Chanakya?
 Chanakya, instrumental in Chandragupta’s rise to power in 321 BCE, played a key role in establishing the Mauryan Empire.
-Serving as principal advisor to both Chandragupta and his son Bindusara, Chanakya consolidated control by eliminating Nanda’s oppressive regime.
+As principal advisor to Chandragupta and his son Bindusara, Chanakya consolidated control by eliminating Nanda’s oppressive regime.

 1. Political Philosophy